jastadd/jastadd/doc/reference-manual.md

 LinkedList<String> ...` then `value-exp` should have the type `Iterable<String>`.

+#### Custom Collection Survey

+It is possible to customize the tree traversal used to search for contributions for a collection attribute.
+This can be done using an alternative form of the `contributes` statement, where the expression part is replaced by a code block:

+    N1 contributes {
+      getA().collectContributions();
+      super.collectContributions();
+    } to N2.a();

+The meaning of the above code is that the `N1` node type should search its `A` child while searching contributions for the `N2.a()` collection attribute.
+The call to `super.collectContributions()` is needed to ensure that all regular children of `N1` are also searched for contributions.

+Multiple custom collection survey blocks like this can be used, but only one of them needs to call `super.collectContributions()`.
+It is possible to use attributes inside the code blocks to decide when a particular subtree should be searched for contributions.

 ## <a id="Rewrites"></a>Rewrites

 JastAdd has a mechanism for replacing AST nodes by a rewritten version of the